ccgregory/SDC-FindingLaneLines/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./output/solidWhiteRight_output.jpg "White line"
+[image2]: ./output/solidYellowLeft_output.jpg "Yellow line"
+[image3]: ./test_videos_output/challenge_output.png "Challenge video"
 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale.
+Second, I blured the image with gaussian blur.Third, I used canny edge detection.
+Fourth, I limited the work area on the interest portion of the image, in the form of a triangle in front of the camera.
+Fifth, I used Hough space to find the line of the dots in the image.
+The result was then drawn back to the original image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by increasing the thickness of the line from 2 to 5.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+Here are a couple of the resulting image from the tested images:

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+![alt text][image2]

+The pipeline also worked great for videos.

+One potential shortcoming would be the challenge video.
+The pipeline was not sharp enough to find the lines for the challenge, getting confused with the curb and the lanes on the other side of the road.

+Here is the resulting image:

+![alt text][image3]

-A possible improvement would be to ...
+A possible improvement would be to modify the variables so it would be satisfying for all the provided images and videos.

-Another potential improvement could be to ...
+Another potential improvement could be to go even further and tune the variables to work with other images and videos found online or even recorded by me.